-The Nikon D600 is the first of a new breed: budget full-frame digital single-lens reflex (DSLR) cameras.
-You get the same pro-quality images as with expensive full-frame pro cameras for nearly $1,000 less.
-You'll have to settle for some less-advanced specs, but experts say you might not miss them and plenty of satisfied owners agree.
+The Nikon D600 is the first of a new breed: budget full-frame DSLR cameras.
+You get the same professional-quality images as with expensive full-frame pro cameras for nearly $1,000 less.
+You'll have to settle for some less advanced specs, but experts say you might not miss them and plenty of satisfied owners agree.

 Speed and image quality stack up nicely against pricier DSLRs.
-In terms of megapixels, the Nikon D600 can't compete with the 36.3-megapixel D800 behemoth; nothing can.
-But nobody's complaining about the very healthy 24.3-megapixel sensor on the D600: It "captures an astonishing amount of detail...more than most people will ever need," says Zoltan Arva-Toth at PhotographyBlog.com.
+While not the largest-megapixel camera Nikon offers, nobody's complaining about the very healthy 24.3-megapixel sensor on the Nikon D600.
+It "captures an astonishing amount of detail...more than most people will ever need," says Zoltan Arva-Toth at PhotographyBlog.com.
 The D600 shoots 5.5 fps, but suffers from less sophisticated autofocus than other DSLRs in its class with only 39 autofocus points.
 HD video mode is sufficient and the battery life, at 900 shots per charge, is enough for a day's hard shooting.

 Partly plastic body won't be as tough as all metal.
 Unlike other full-frame cameras that are built pro-tough with all-metal bodies, the Nikon D600 substitutes plastic panels on its front and bottom.
 This saves weight and cost, but it makes the D600 a little less rugged than other full-frame cameras.
-However, it's weather-sealed against dust and moisture "to the same degree" as the pricier D800, Andrews points out at TechRadar.com.
+However, it's weather-sealed against dust and moisture "to the same degree" as pricier Nikon cameras, Ben Andrews points out at TechRadar.com.

 |Featured Stores||Store Rating||Notes||Total Price|

 |298 store reviews||In Stock. save $250 on a 55-200 lens||$2,099.99||See It|

 |1,281 store reviews||In Stock.
 Buy it new & now! with eBay Buyer Protection||$125.88||See It|